illinois-ceesd/mirgecom/doc/running/caching.rst

 OpenCL kernel caching
 =====================

-OpenCL kernels are cached on hard disk on multiple levels during a |mirgecom|
+OpenCL kernels are cached in memory and on hard disk on multiple levels during a |mirgecom| execution.
-execution.
 This has the advantage of reducing the compilation time of kernels when running the same driver multiple times.

-The following sections discuss |mirgecom|-related packages that use caching.
+The following sections discuss |mirgecom|-related packages that use caching, with a focus on configuring the disk-based caching.

 .. note::